30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 Many accuracy issues stem from problems with product feeds and naming conventions.

-If your site search demands search queries to be identical to the name in a product feed, you’re going to encounter problems with spelling mistakes, plurals and colloquialisms.
+If your search demands search queries to be identical to the name in a product feed, you’re going to encounter problems with spelling mistakes, plurals and colloquialisms.

 Choosing a search tool that accounts for variations in spelling and phrasing will improve query scope to ensure shoppers are united with their purchases.